ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 </div>

 <!--
 How do I know refactoring is your bread and butter?
-Because, according to a 2019 report by Strip that surveyed more than 1,000 professional software engineers, we spend 17 hours of our working week maintaining existing software.
+Because, as software engineers, we spend 17 hours of our working week maintaining existing software.

 So for anyone who's been in this industry for a while, chances are that you either love maintaining software or are unhappy at least half the time.